mainmatter/playbook/development-process/README.md

 Communication is key for a successful project team - be it distributed or not.
-In order for communication to be beneficial for both the team culture as well as productivity, rather than a liability or cause of constant stress, all team members need to keep some basic rules in mind:
+In order for communication to be beneficial for both the team culture as well as productivity, rather than becoming a liability or cause of constant stress, all team members need to keep some basic rules in mind:

 - be responsive: don't leave anyone hanging with unanswered questions or